 Camping is inherent in road trip culture, and there’s never any harm in giving it a try.
 There are always camping stops on the sides of roads where you can park your car for a night and sleep under the stars.
 Nothing compares to the unique experience of embracing nature when camping.
 While you don’t necessarily have to go camping for your road trip overall, it does gives the journey a refreshing and new way to wind down and experience the world.

 Going on a road trip is one of the most fun and memorable things you can do.
-Despite the fact that traveling can be expensive, it doesn’t mean you can’t have an equally great time on a budget!
+Even though traveling can be expensive, it doesn’t mean you can’t have an equally great time on a budget!
 In that case, before you hit the open road, remember to carefully prep beforehand by researching future costs, destinations, and itinerary options.
 You won’t regret it!

 Do you have more tips on how to road trip on a budget?
 How about cheap destinations?
 Let us know in the comments below!